eh3rrera/MeasureARKitPusher/README.md

 # MeasureARKitPusher
 Simple measure AR app made with ARKit.
 It sends the measures to Pusher so they can be consumed by other apps in realtime.
-Follow the tutorial at the Pusher blog (not yet published).
+Follow the tutorial at Pusher's blog (https://pusher.com/tutorials/realtime-measuring-arkit/).

 [![Measuring app with ARKit and Pusher - 1](https://img.youtube.com/vi/osby8WfvPQA/0.jpg)](http://www.youtube.com/watch?v=osby8WfvPQA)